chrisdrymon/angel/README.md

     results = tag(entire_book)

-It is possible that an excessively large string may cause memory issues.
+It is possible that an exceedingly large string may cause memory issues.
 If you run into that problem, then perhaps split the text in half and try that.
 This is an issue that will be addressed in later releases.

 ## Design